ghga-de/docs.ghga.de/user_docs/user_stories/submission/dpc_preparation.md

 - [x] Determine the authorised signatory person for the Data Controller.
       - Different institutions will define differently which roles are authorised to sign contracts on their behalf.
 It is not typical that an individual researcher can alone sign a contract.

-- [x] Submit detailled information to complete the DPC.
+- [x] Submit detailed information to create a sign-readey version of the DPC.
-      - If the proposed data submission can be supported by GHGA, the Data Controller will be asked by GHGA to supply the information necessary to prepare a bespoke Data Processing Contract for the Data Controller.
+      - If the proposed data submission can be supported by GHGA, the Data Controller will be asked to complete [:material-file-excel: the GHGA-DPC-Information-Collection-Form](../../assets/GHGA_DPC_Information_Collection_Form.xlsx).
+Based on this information GHGA Central will create a sign-ready version of the DPC for the Data Controller.
 This includes details such as the address of the institutions, signatories, persons authorised to act, and a description of the data to be submitted. **GHGA will then provide the Data Controller with a sign-ready PDF-version of the DPC.**

-- [x] Submit the signed Data Processing Contract to GHGA for counter-signing and propossing.
+- [x] Submit the signed Data Processing Contract to GHGA for counter-signing and further processing.

 ### Details on Signing Procedure